joernal/CP467/README.md

 - Scaling
 - Thinning

-This assignment is a collaboration of three students: Joe Fung, ALi Ahmed, and Razi Abbasi.
+This assignment is a collaboration of three students: Joe Fung, Ali Ahmed, and Razi Abbasi.

 Screenshot:
 Original image: